Saturday, March 15, 2025

 Friday, February 9, 2024

 I took my longarm machine to the shop for servicing and it's going to be 3 weeks before they can get to it.
 To stave off the withdrawal I'm busy sewing some of my many UFOs.
-Today, I finished my Triangle Star quilt top!
+Today, I finished the main part of my Triangle Star quilt top!
 It has 560 HSTs and made with scraps along with a background fabric.
-All it needs now is to be longarmed.
+All it needs now is to add the borders, and then the longarming!

 Thursday, January 4, 2024